Basserator Organ Amp to Bass/Guitar Amp Conversion

 The Basserator is a loud and clean amp with very good low frequency response.
 This makes it ideal for use with an electric bass guitar.
 The amp works just as well with an electric guitar.
 A 15 inch speaker is recommended if you are using the amp with a bass.

 Start with the standby and power switches turned off.
 Turn on the power switch.
-Wait 30 seconds or more for the filaments to warm up, then turn on the standby switch.
+Wait at least 30 seconds for the tube filaments and cathodes to warm up, then turn the standby switch on.
 Set the gain control to its mid range, lower levels are good for a clean and tight sound while higher levels are good for a punchy loud sound.
 Plug in your guitar or bass, turn the volume up to a comfortable level and adjust the tone controls for the desired tone.
 Adjust the gain control for the best volume response.
 Play your instrument and enjoy the warm tube sound.

 If you built the reverb version of the Basserator: The reverb send control changes the character of the reverb sound and the reverb return control changes the mix with the clean signal.
 Adjust the reverb send and return controls for the desired sound.
-If the reverb return control is turned above 7, it will produce a very strong reverb mix for extra effect.
-The reverb effect sounds great with a bass guitar.
+If the reverb return control is turned above 70%, it will produce a very strong reverb mix for extra effect.
+Most bass amps do not include a reverb channel, however the reverb effect sounds great with a bass guitar.

 Resources